-Ginseng Roots Extract is a tonic, energizing, and adaptogen, useful against stress.
+Ginseng Roots Extract is a tonic, energizing, and adaptogen that is useful against stress.
 What are its properties and contraindications?
 How and when to hire it?

-The ginseng (Panax ginseng) is a plant belonging to the family Araliaceae.
+The ginseng (Panax ginseng) belongs to the family Araliaceae.
 Known for its adaptogenic and anti-stress properties, it is also used to treat diabetes mellitus, thanks to its hypoglycaemic qualities.
 Let’s find out better.

 Properties of ginseng

-The plant has tonic properties and adaptation because it favors the body’s ability to adapt to stress by strengthening the immune, endocrine, and nervous system and improving physical and mental abilities.
+The plant has tonic properties and adaptation because it favors the body’s ability to adapt to stress by strengthening the immune, endocrine, and nervous system and improving physical and mental skills.

-Like all plant adaptogens, Ginseng Roots Extract improves the response of the brain and adrenal glands, thus increasing the body’s resistance to the most diverse chemical, physical, mechanical, pharmacological, and biological agents.
+Like all plant adaptogens, Ginseng root extract improves the response of the brain and adrenal glands, thus increasing the body’s resistance to the most diverse chemical, physical, mechanical, pharmacological, and biological agents.

-Several studies have shown that Ginseng Roots Extract influences the hypothalamic-pituitary axis by increasing the release of ACTH, a hormone that induces the adrenal release of cortisol or “stress hormone”.
-The cortisol promotes the synthesis of glycogen and proteins in the muscles and stimulates the immune system function, enabling your body to better withstand cold, heat, chemical poisoning, fatigue, etc.
+Several studies have shown that Ginseng root extract influences the hypothalamic-pituitary axis by increasing the release of ACTH, which induces the adrenal release of cortisol or “stress hormone”.
+The cortisol promotes the synthesis of glycogen and proteins in the muscles and stimulates the immune system function, enabling your body to withstand better cold, heat, chemical poisoning, fatigue, etc.

 Studies on Ginseng